 Due to a number of factors that include the application condition, piezo hysteresis, component variance, and the axial load, the achieved step size will vary and is not repeatable.
 To help overcome this variance, an external feedback system will need to be used.
 Alternatively, a stepper motor actuator can also be substituted depending on the application.

-This K-Cube Controller is a compact, four-channel controller for easy manual and PC control of our piezoelectric inertia actuators.
-It is capable of single- or dual-channel operation and has an adjustable voltage output from 85 V to 125 V. The top panel display screen enables operation as soon as the unit is turned on, without the need for connection to a PC.
-Alternatively, USB connectivity provides easy 'Plug-and-Play' PC-controlled operation with two available software platforms: our new Kinesis® software package or our legacy APT™ (Advanced Positioning Technology) software package.
-The controller can be configured to operate up to four piezo inertia actuators or up to four PD1(/M) stages.
-One controller cannot be used to concurrently drive actuators and stages.
+These compact K-Cube Controllers provide easy manual and PC control of our piezo inertia stages, actuators, and optic mounts.
+They feature adjustable voltage output from 85 V to 125 V. The top panel display screen enables operation as soon as the unit is turned on, without the need for connection to a PC.
+Alternatively, both controllers have USB connectivity that provides 'Plug-and-Play' PC-controlled operation with our Kinesis® software package (included).
+The KIM101 controller can also be operated with our legacy APT™ (Advanced Positioning Technology) software package.

-The unit has a very small 121.0 mm x 60.0 mm x 47.0 mm (4.76" x 2.36" x 1.85") footprint and may be mounted directly to the optical table using the 1/4" (M6) counterbored slots in the base plate.
-This compact size allows the controller to be positioned close to the motorized system for added convenience when manually adjusting motor positions using the top panel controls.
+These units have small footprints and may be mounted directly to the optical table using the 1/4" (M6) counterbored slots in the base plate.
+Their compact size allows these controllers to be positioned close to the motorized system for added convenience when manually adjusting motor positions using the top panel controls.
 Tabletop operation also allows minimal drive cable lengths for easier cable management.

 For more information, please see the full web presentation.